multiplexcuriosus/spice_up_coordinator/README.md

 "Successfully installed common" being displayed in the terminal.

-5. Switch to the branch feature/realsense  with:
+5. In the Founationpose directory, switch to the branch feature/realsense  with:
 ```
 git checkout feature/realsense
 ```